jareklupinski/watchdog-email/README.md

 - Papertrail
 - SendGrid

-2 Free Dynos are used to run the service:
+3 Free Dynos are used to run the service:
 - web - handles frontend http requests
-- worker - runs on a timer to send emails
+- worker - sends an email if the watchdog fired

-A timer script is included to ping the web dyno periodically to wake it up if it falls asleep.
+- timer - pings the web dyno to wake it up once per hour

 Heroku's idling rules tell a worker dyno to go to sleep when its associated web dyno sleeps. 🤷